-Dr. Ransi Nayakarathna, a second-year Health Sciences major in the Master of Science, Public Health specialization at uLethbridge, says investigating disease at the population level as an epidemiologist is just the kind of career she’s looking for in the public health field.
+Dr. Ransi Nayakarathna, a student in the Master of Science, Public Health specialization at ULethbridge, says investigating disease at the population level as an epidemiologist is just the kind of career she’s looking for in the public health field.

 Epidemiology is the study of disease in human populations, why it occurs and how to prevent it.
 It’s about learning a specific set of skills so you can ask the right questions and then take action to answer those questions through research to promote human health.

 And for Ransi, who earned her medical degree in Sri Lanka, where she worked as a physician and physiology and biochemistry lecturer, it sounds like the perfect fit.

 “Before starting this graduate degree, I didn't have a specific career in mind, only an interest and a passion for public health.
 But after taking courses in advanced epidemiology and biostatistics, I realized this is where my strengths lie,” she says.

 Although Ransi’s experience is as a physician, she says she was attracted to a master’s degree in public health because she likes the idea of employing primary prevention and health promotion strategies to help populations stay well, rather than treating patients when they’re already sick.